deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 ## <a name="count">Beyond Word Count</a>

 Bag of Words has a weakness, which is that it doesn’t necessarily know whether you’re drinking a Coca-Cola or investing in Coca-Cola or worse yet, a millionaire investing in Coca-Cola who’s drinking a Coca-Cola; i.e. it gathers information about usage by measuring frequency, and doesn’t understand context.

+Or to return to the example above, mere word count wouldn't necessarily tell us if a document was about an alliance between Moscow and Beijing and conflict with a third party, or alliances with third parties and conflict between Moscow and Beijing.

-But Word2vec does, because the algorithm learns to reconstruct the context surrounding each word.
-(Word2vec has two forms, one of which infers a target word from its context, while the other infers the context from the target word.)
+But Word2vec *does* grasp context, because the algorithm learns to reconstruct the context surrounding each word.
+(Word2vec has two forms, one of which infers a target word from its context, while the other infers the context from the target word.
+We use the latter.)

 ![Alt text](../img/word2vec_diagrams.png)